joshdfeather/Cricket-Object-Detection/README.md

 The train.py file progressively builds upon the previous models best output whenever called, making decisions based on a specific .yaml file

 ![Alt text](Screenshot%202024-08-06%20at%2016.50.57.png)

+The final model weights is shown in final.pt and the models output, running on a test video, is shown in the MP4 attached